suchethg/suchethg/README.md

 👨‍💻 Sucheth Govindaraju
 I'm pursuing my master's in computer science at University of Southern California.
-I have previously worked at DXC Technology as an associate software engineer.

 💻 I’m currently a full-stack developer with a focus on cloud and distributed computing.